tomascejka/flyway.labs/04-flyway-maven-goal-migrate/README.md

-# flyway-maven-goal-baseline
+# flyway-maven-goal-migrate
-How to start with flyway and maven advanced goal - baseline.
+How to start with flyway and maven advanced goal - migrate.

 ## Sources
 - https://documentation.red-gate.com/fd/maven-goal-baseline-184127431.html